Switching an existing podcast to Spreaker consists of two steps:

 2 - Log into your Spreaker account or create a new one.

 3 - Go to the Spreaker RSS Importer.
-Paste the RSS feed copied from Acast into the corresponding box and choose - or create - the show where your episodes will be uploaded in step two.
+Paste the RSS feed copied from Acast into the corresponding box and choose - or create - the podcast where your episodes will be uploaded in step two.

 Finally, you'll get in the RSS Importing customization page where you can uncheck the “Import new episodes automatically” box and save.